kkkrist/chromium-notifier/README.md

 3. Enable developer mode
 4. Click on "Load unpacked extension" and select folder

-Please note that it's not possible to install updates via "Load unpacked extension".
+Please note that it's not possible to update via "Load unpacked extension".
 If you try, the new version will be installed as a separate and new extension.

 However, if you've cloned the repository, you can just pull the new release tag and click on the reload button under `chrome://extensions` to update seemlessly.